puppetlabs-toy-chest/pdk-planning/RFCs/0000-expand-new-task.md

 pdk (INFO): Creating '/Users/jesse/sandbox/pdk/testmod/tasks/my_ps_task.json' from template.
 ```

-### Add `--from` option to `pdk new task`

-- The new `--from` option will require an argument which is an absolute or relative path to an existing script file.

-- If the `--from` option is specified without an argument, PDK will exit with an error.

-- If the given file does not exist or is not readable, PDK will exit with an error.

-- If the given file exists and is readable, PDK will copy it into the `tasks` subdirectory of the current module and write the copy with a name matching the task name supplied to `pdk new task`.

-  - For example: `pdk new task --from=/tmp/myscript.sh restart` will copy `/tmp/myscript.sh` to `tasks/restart.sh`.

-- For languages that support it (currently only PowerShell?), PDK will attempt to automatically determine the parameters (and output format?) of the source script and use that data to automatically populate the Bolt Task metadata file.

 ### Add `--private` and `--remote` flags to `pdk new task`

 - When specified, these flags will simply pre-populate the generated Bolt Task metadata with `"private": true` and `"remote": true` key/value pairs respectively.